CrypticMonkey3/ChatGPT-Prompt-Remastered/README.md

 # ChatGPT-Prompt-Remastered
-A remastered interface of ChatGPT that feels more friendly to the user, such that you wouldn't want to go back to using ChatGPT's interface.
-Additionally, it features parameter tuning of models which is missed out in ChatGPTs interface to cater for the less tech-savvy audience.
+A remastered interface of ChatGPT that feels more friendly to the user, in a way that you would not want to go back to using the original ChatGPT interface.
+Additionally, it features parameter tuning for models which is missed out in ChatGPTs interface to cater for the less tech-savvy audience.

 ## How to start?
 Easy-peasy, replace the contents of API_Key.txt with your own API key, then run `main.py`.